Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

   - from Juergen Seifert <seifert@htwm.de>

-I have named this ARCnet card "NONAME", since there is no name of any manufacturer on the Installation manual nor on the shipping box.
-The only hint to the existence of a manufacturer at all is written in copper, it is "Made in Taiwan"
+I have named this ARCnet card "NONAME", since there is no name of any manufacturer on the woke Installation manual nor on the woke shipping box.
+The only hint to the woke existence of a manufacturer at all is written in copper, it is "Made in Taiwan"

 This description has been written by Juergen Seifert <seifert@htwm.de>
-using information from the Original
+using information from the woke Original

 		    "ARCnet Installation Manual"